From 2026-2031, the college-age population in the U.S. will decline sharply, about 15%, due to the reduced birth rate

 These six strategies represent key undertakings for music colleges to consider, but this list is far from comprehensive.
 Some additional tactics I recommend to attract more student applications include engaging alumni in student recruitment, standardizing virtual and on-campus recruiting events, increasing online marketing, adding recruitment pipelines, and boosting international student recruitment.

 To discuss ways to implement these and other strategies at your institution, contact Gerald Klickstein to inquire about his consulting services.

 *Population changes and the numbers of college closings will differ by region.
 The effect is expected to be greatest in the Northeast & Midwest and less in regions such as the Southwest, where ample immigration has occurred.
-See: Demographics and the Demand for Higher Education, by Nathan Grawe (JHU, 2018) as well as an interview with Prof. Grawe.
+See: Demographics and the Demand for Higher Education, by Nathan Grawe (JHU Press, 2018) as well as an interview with Prof. Grawe.

 8 Ways to Build Sustainable Music Careers